Sidra, Sokółka County

-The village has a population of 730.
-A Jewish population of 455 existed in 1921.
+A Jewish population of 455 existed in the village in 1921.
 The wooden synagogue built at the turn of the 17th & 18th centuries was burned down by the Germans in 1942.

+The bastion castle in Sidra was built around 1566, funded by the great Lithuanian chancellor Eustachy Wołłowicz, on the site of the wooden fortified manor house of the Radziwiłł and Gasztołd families.
+The castle, surrounded by auxiliary buildings and a wooden defensive perimeter, was destroyed during the Swedish War.